-It is the policy of SSU that students and employees shall report any and all safety hazards, crimes, loss of property, significant illness, or injury to a Campus Director.
+It is the policy of SSU that students and employees shall report any and all safety hazards, crimes, loss of property, significant illness, or injury to a Campus Director or the Title IX Coordinator.
 Proper reporting facilitates the apprehension of criminals and assists in making the entire campus safe.
 All campus directors and senior administrators are mandated to report incidents to the University Chancellor and to coordinate with local law enforcement agencies to apprehend those who violate these regulations or commit crimes on campus.
 When necessary, SSU will press charges against criminal violators.